-In this segment Jim Clark answers the most popular questions that come up through his interactions with landlords and real estate investors through his presentations to local organizations, networking, one on one conversations as well as direct posting through his website and social media.
-Continue reading “Landlord & Investor Q&A August 2018: Presented by Attorney Jim Clark”
+In this segment, Jim Clark, Partner with Blodnick, Fazio & Clark, answers the most popular questions that come up through his interactions with landlords and real estate investors through his presentations to local organizations, networking, one on one conversations as well as direct posting through his web site and social media.
+Continue reading “Landlord & Investor Q&A Presented by Attorney Jim Clark for March 2019”